Charles M. Stang

 Professor of Early Christian Thought

 Charles Stang joined the Faculty of Divinity in 2008.
-His research and teaching focus on the history and theology of Christianity in late antiquity, especially Eastern varieties of Christianity.
-More specifically, he is interested in the development of asceticism, monasticism, and mysticism in Eastern Christianity.
+His research and teaching focus on Christianity in late antiquity and, more broadly, philosophy and religion in the ancient Mediterranean world.

 In 2017, he became the director of the Center for the Study of World Religions at HDS.